Field dressing (hunting): Tools

 Most hunters use a sharp knife for field dressing.
 Other tools can be used such as axes or saws.
 However, the fact that harvesting locations are generally in remote areas makes the transporting and use of larger tools impractical.

 Using a knife specifically designed for field dressing and the use of surgical gloves can greatly aid in sanitation.

 Risk of disease

 Chronic wasting disease (CWD) is a neurological disease and has been found in a growing percentage of deer and elk in certain geographical areas in Canada and the United States.
-Although there have been reports in the popular press of humans being affected by CWD, a study by the Centers for Disease Control and Prevention (CDC) suggests that "[m]ore epidemiologic and laboratory studies are needed to monitor the possibility of such transmissions."
+There have been reports in the popular press of humans being affected by CWD, and a study by the Centers for Disease Control and Prevention (CDC) said that "more epidemiologic and laboratory studies are needed to monitor the possibility of such transmissions."

-The epidemiological study further concludes that, "[a]s a precaution, hunters should avoid eating deer and elk tissues known to harbor the CWD agent (e.g., brain, spinal cord, eyes, spleen, tonsils, lymph nodes) from areas where CWD has been identified."
-Tests have also been developed to check for the presence of CWD.
+The epidemiological study said that "[a]s a precaution, hunters should avoid eating deer and elk tissues known to harbor the CWD agent (including the brain, spinal cord, eyes, spleen, tonsils, lymph nodes) from areas where CWD has been identified."